Skip to main content

 Root path deployment will deploy build artifacts directly to the root directory / of static hosting, which means:

-2. Multi-project conflicts: If multiple projects are deployed to the root path in the same static hosting environment, later deployed projects will overwrite previous project files
+2. Multi-project conflicts: If multiple projects are deployed to the root path in the same static hosting environment, later deployed projects will overwrite files from previous projects

 3. Cannot rollback individual files: Overwritten files cannot be automatically recovered

-• If you need to deploy multiple projects in the same static hosting environment, assign independent sub-paths for each project (such as /app1, /app2)
+• If deploying multiple projects in the same static hosting environment, assign each project an independent subpath (such as /app1, /app2)

-• Before production environment deployment, it is recommended to verify in a test environment first
+• It is recommended to validate in a test environment before production deployment

-• Before deploying important projects, it is recommended to back up existing files first
+• It is recommended to back up existing files before deploying important projects

 Root Path Deployment Use Cases